zeek/zeek-docs/scripts/base/frameworks/input/readers/config.zeek.rst

    with a table reader.

-   :name: Name of the input stream.
+   :param name: Name of the input stream.

-   :source: Source of the input stream.
+   :param source: Source of the input stream.

-   :id: ID of the configuration option being set.
+   :param id: ID of the configuration option being set.

-   :value: New value of the configuration option being set.
+   :param value: New value of the configuration option being set.